An assembly is the fundamental unit of code that the .NET Framework uses for application management, distribution, and versioning.

-Creation and Types of Assemblies
+Creation and Types of Assembly

-• Executable Assemblies (EXE): These contain an entry point, such as the Main method, and can be executed directly by the operating system.
+- Executable Assemblies (EXE): These contain an entry point, like the

-• Library Assemblies (DLL - Dynamic Link Library): These assemblies contain code that can be reused by other applications.
+method, and can be executed directly by the operating system. - Library Assemblies (DLL - Dynamic Link Library): These assemblies contain code that can be reused by other applications.
 They cannot be executed on their own.

 The final assembly file includes compiled code, metadata, and additional resources such as images or configuration files.